Weddings On A Budget

 This mass hypnosis has left the knowing few with big bargains, and companies' profits intact.
 The truth is most wedding suppliers are open to negotiation – while haggling cuts profits, if you wouldn't book them at that price anyway, this way they still get work.

-Get them to chuck something in - for FREE!
+Get them to chuck something else in for free

 Some venues and suppliers say they're not allowed to give discounts.
 An easy starting point is asking them to throw something in on top.
 Whether it's champagne, lighting or chair covers, if you need an add-on, try not to pay extra for it.